 Vancouver Cruise Port Parking

 If you’re driving to the cruise port, the parking garage offers long-term parking, catering to those on a cruise.
-Be prepared for sticker shock, as the lot charges CAD 32 a day or CAD 224 for 7 days.
+Be prepared for sticker shock, as cruise guests pay upwards of CAD 250 for a one week stay.

-Since this is an expensive option and adds to the total cost of your cruise, you’ll want to avoid Vancouver cruise parking downtown.
+Since this is an expensive option and adds to the total cost of a cruise, look at less expensive options.

 The value long-term parking at Vancouver International Airport offers long-term parking for a fraction of the cost.
 For a 7-day stay, expect to pay CAD 120, plus under CAD 10, for the Skytrain trip to reach downtown.